 - Continue adding hair ties every few inches down the ponytail, pulling at the sides between each to add volume.

-A massive silk scrunchie wrapped twice around a low ponytail is all you need for an eye-catching style on ultra-long, straight strands.
+A massive silk scrunchie wrapped twice around a low ponytail is all you need for an eye-catching style on long strands.
 "Make sure there is enough product for hair to hold scrunchie," says Sango.
 "Scrunchies are nice to use to decorate buns and pineapple styles."

 Fake a bob by tucking the ends of your hair into a wider neck top or sweater, such as a turtleneck.
 This probably won't work as well if you have hair that goes down to your butt.